SEND and the local offer

 Of course, if you have concerns that your child may need additional support, you should approach the school at your earliest convenience.

-Provision for children with Special Educational Needs or a disability is co-ordinated by our inclusion manager, Mrs Stephanie Baggaley.
+Provision for children with Special Educational Needs or a disability is co-ordinated by our SENCO (Special Educational Needs Co-ordinator), Mrs Stephanie Baggaley.
 Mrs Baggaley has successfully completed the statutory qualification for Special Needs.
 She has overall responsibility for leading school development in SEND.

 Our SENCO is contactable via the school in writing at: